lordzurp/TeenAstro_Redux/README.md

 #### a mini version of the mini version
 ===========================

+## What is TeenAstro ?
+TeenAstro is a Telescope controller for Equatorial and Altazimuth mounts.
+It is a tribute to the FS2 system from Michael Koch.

+It is an open source, open hardware do-it-yourself project, forked from On Step, the first mature controller based on Arduino hardware.

 ## What is Redux ?
 The main goal of this flavour of TeenAstro hardware is to achieve the smallest board possible, and by extension the smallest case.

-This is obtained by onboarding lot of modular parts, like stepper drivers or power supply, in a almost fully SMD board.
+This is obtained by onboarding max of modular parts, like stepper drivers or power supply, in a almost fully SMD board.
+But this come with compromises, see features list below

-to be convenient to produce, the board was engineered to be assembled by JLCpcb, an china prototype specialist (the part list is selected inside their catalog).

 ## Who Redux is for ?
-Smaller, simplier (and a bit cheaper), Redux version is althrough intented in priority to beginners who want a plug and forget solution, just working with their first telescope.
+Smaller, simplier (and a bit cheaper), Redux version is althrough **intented in priority to beginners** who want a **simple, plug and forget solution**, just working with their first telescope.

-See next point, the limitations would say a no-go for enthusiats with already tons of material.
+Seen next point, the limitations would say a no-go for enthusiats with already tons of material.

 If you want to use sophisticated hardware, please take a look on regular TeenAstro boards